A modern portrait of the American wasteland we left behind.

 So back in present day, the door closes behind me.
 I see a man ahead of me on a park bench nodding off.
 I, quietly give him a large berth.
 Let him rest.
 Often the places time forgets are populated by forgotten people as well.

-I walk by dark window after dark window, you can still see the outline of store names and logos on windows and walls or in some cases, spell out the brand in the absence of dust where the neon lights once settled.
+I walk by dark window after dark window, you can still see the outline of store names and logos on windows and walls or in some cases, spell out the brand in the absence of dust where the neon lights once nested.
 I am comfortable in one of my own favorite local haunts.
 Another melancholy destination.
 A living memorial for competitive consumerism that turbo capitalism has all but slayed.
 I am in your typical American mall.
 The concrete walking track the elderly use sits as a horizontal tombstone of a time long passed.

 A time period that still exists in Bratz Rock Angelz.
 Which takes place almost completely, in a mall.
 Also, a game that is so damn dull and void of things to do, I wrote that entire sad, flashback you just read while playing the game itself.
 I guess you could kind of classify it as a walking simulator?
 It says it’s an adventure but if this counts as an adventure than you could call pretty much anything an adventure.
 Like changing a flat tire.
 Or doing your taxes.